phalcon-orphanage/docs/en/response.md

 * **`Expires:`** With this header the application can set a date in the future or the past telling the browser when the page must expire.
 * **`Cache-Control:`** This header allows to specify how much time a page should be considered fresh in the browser.
-* **`Last-Modified:`** This header tells the browser which was the last time the site was updated avoiding page re-loads
+* **`Last-Modified:`** This header tells the browser which was the last time the site was updated avoiding page re-loads.
-* **`ETag:`** An etag is a unique identifier that must be created including the modification timestamp of the current page
+* **`ETag:`** An etag is a unique identifier that must be created including the modification timestamp of the current page.

 <a name='http-cache-expiration-time'></a>
 ### Setting an Expiration Time